Simon Property FFO rises, tops expectations

 Simon Property Group Inc (SPG.N) reported a 19 percent increase in a key earnings measure Thursday on higher rents and sales at its malls and outlet centers, easily beating estimates, and the real estate investment trust raised its outlook for the year.

-The company, the No. 1 U.S. mall and outlet center owner, also increased its quarterly dividend.
+The company also increased its quarterly dividend.
 It is the third time this year that Simon has raised its guidance, and its fifth dividend increase in as many quarters.

-Improving retail sales and consumer confidence are good news for mall owners.
-Luxury mall owner Taubman Centers Inc (TCO.N) reported strong sales on Wednesday and raised its outlook for the year.
+Simon is one of the first mall companies to report quarterly results amid gradually improving retail sales and consumer confidence.
+Luxury mall owner Taubman Centers Inc (TCO.N) also reported strong sales and raised its outlook for the year.

-"The retailers have become much more aggressive in paying up for the right (mall) space in good locations, where last year they were much more hesitant to do that," said Richard Imperiale, president of Uniplan Investment Counsel Inc.
+"The retailers have become much more aggressive in paying up for the right space in good locations where last year they were much more hesitant to do that," Richard Imperiale, president of Uniplan Investment Counsel Inc, said.
+"It's a reflection of the quality of the properties and the reflection of the retail community to get much more aggressive on the retail side."

-Simon shares were down 21 cents to $150.96 in afternoon trade.
-The shares have come under pressure from speculation that the REIT may try for a second time to buy smaller peer General Growth Properties Inc (GGP.N).
-Simon tried to buy GGP out of bankruptcy in 2010 but has said it is not interested in a deal now.

-William Ackman, manager of hedge fund Pershing Square Capital, which owns just over 10 percent of GGP, has been trying to broker such as deal.
-But Brookfield Asset Management Inc (BAMa.TO), which controls more than 40 percent of GGP shares, has said it is not interested in selling at this time.

 Analysts, on average, had expected FFO of $1.92 a share on revenue of $1.19 billion, according to Thomson Reuters I/B/E/S.